CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 #### 2. Pose and Depth Estimation

-To illustrate the effectiveness of VR-Caps environment in terms of neural network training for pose and depth estimation, we trained a state-of-the-art method, SC-SfMLearner algorithm, using synthetic data with pose and depth ground truths acquired from VR-Caps environment.
+To illustrate the effectiveness of VR-Caps environment in terms of neural network training for pose and depth estimation, we trained a state-of-the-art method, SC-SfMLearner algorithm, using synthetic with pose and depth ground truths acquired from VR-Caps environment.

 #### 3. 3D Reconstruction